Knight of Pentacles

 • The determination and patience to pursue goals

-• The practicalities of forming plans that end with physical results rather than vague dreams or hopes.
+• The practicalities of establishing plans that end with physical results rather than vague dreams or hopes.

-The card suggests you are on your way to achieving something important or of value to you.
-This will require hard work and deferring rewards today for a brighter future tomorrow, but if you more forward on this path you will reap rewards in the future.
+The card confirms you are on your way to achieving something of deep personal value.
+This will require hard work and deferring rewards today for a brighter future tomorrow, but if you move forward on this path, you will reap rewards.

-It can point to being wasteful use of your wealth and or a lack or care, perhaps spending it on the pleasures of today rather than balancing this with building a future for tomorrow.
-This may show itself as falling for status or the trappings of success rather than sharing the fruits of success to better yourself and those close to you.
+It can point to being wasteful use of your wealth.
+You spend on the pleasures of today, neglecting to build a foundation for tomorrow.
+This manifests as falling for status or the trappings of success, refusing to share the fruits of your labor to better yourself and those close to you.

 It can also point to being overly cautious, and maintaining yourself in a safe position rather than promoting growth

-Finally, it can represent moving forward with bad intentions such as greed and hoarding wealth for its own sake.
-Don’t confuse a growing bank balance with true growth!
+Finally, it represents moving forward with self-centered intent: greed and the hoarding of wealth for its own sake.
+Do not confuse a growing bank balance with true growth.

 Card Design Process